Knebworth Hall, Ayot St Lawrence, and gently undulating woodland and fields.

 Brocket Hall is a Grade 1 classic Country house built in 1760 by architect Sir James Paine.
 Since its onset the house has been the home of the Brocket family, including former Prime Minister Viscount Melbourne (Lord "M" in the TV series - Victoria).
 During the 2nd World War the house became a maternity centre - and at least one regular SWC walker was born in the house.
 More recently, the current 3rd Baron Brocket fell foul of the law over an insurance fraud concerning vintage motor cars and whilst he was a guest of Her Majesty he leased the estate to an Asian company which has converted the estate into a hotel, conference centre and luxury golf centre.
 The company has added a second golf course - the Palmerson Course - to the Melbourne course.

 The Ayot Greenway is the railway bed of the former Welwyn to Dunstable sigle track branchline.
 This branchline opened in 1858 with stops in Ayot, Wheathampstead, Harpenden East, Luton Hoo, Luton Bute Street, Dunstable Town and Dunstabe North.
 Of all the branchlines in Hertfordshire, the only one to survive Dr Beeching's cuts in the mid-1960s is the St Albans Abbey line, familiar with SWC walkers from our Garston to St Albans walk.
 The Welwyn to Dunstable branchline closed in 1966, following which the railway bed was turned into a very pleasant level walkway.

-Revised and extended draft May 2019.
-Features expanded July and August 2019
+First draft and posting of walk May 2019.
+Features expanded July and August 2019.
+This update February 2020.

 After the walk, we would love to get your feedback